fabric-testbed/InformationModel/fim/graph/resources/README.md

 - Timed (including starting now as the default) - returns availability information without calendar.
 Calendar information needs to be serializable into FIM in this case.
 - Not-timed - returns calendar information.

-## Linking relational database reservation information to graph models

-Two IDs should play a role:

-- Resource ID (a GUID)
-- Reservation ID (also a GUID)